rubenerd/rubenerd.com/content/post/2016/wikipedia-user-groups.markdown

 ---
 title: "Wikipedia user groups"
-summary: "Or when you need to obfuscate your intentions..."
+abstract: "Or when you need to obfuscate your intentions..."
 date: "2016-11-28T09:50:00+10:00"
 category: Internet
 tag: